-What is feminist philosophy?
-How are philosophy and feminism related?
-Can philosophy inform feminism?
-Can feminism improve philosophy?
-This course addresses these questions, focusing on the impact of feminist thinking within several areas of philosophy, in particular philosophy of language, metaphysics and epistemology.
-As if you were in a woodworking workshop, you’ll be introduced to a few new tools, and will learn how to use them.
+As if you were in a woodworking workshop, you’ll be introduced to several new tools, and will learn how to use them.
 Instead of tools like a cutter or a press, you’ll learn about philosophical tools, which consist of concepts and conceptual analyses.
 For example, you’ll learn how to use the concept of hermeneutical injustice, and also how to perform analyses of topics like the nature of sex and gender.
-Instead of the endpoint of building a chair or a table, in the philosophy workshop you aim to analyze and understand.
-The goal is not to arrive at definite answers to the questions we’ll consider, but to ask better and better questions.
+Instead of the endpoint of building a chair or binding a book, in the philosophy workshop you aim at analyzing and understanding.
+The goal is not to arrive at definite answers to the questions we consider, but to ask better and better questions.
+As we ask better and better questions, we will reveal the underneath complexity of seemingly simple issues.
 In general, the objective of philosophical training is never to achieve the correct answers to all questions, but to develop a habit of critical analysis.
-We’ll learn about works of other philosophers, and produce new philosophical works.
+We will train this habit by learning several philosophers' theories and analyses, and by producing new philosophical works ourselves.

 The philosophical notions learned in this course will help you to critically examine events that you encounter in your daily life.
 For example: